neubig/lamtram/README.md

 Install/Citation
 ----------------

+(To run Lamtram easily using Docker, see docker/README.md.
+To install manually, read on.)

 First, in terms of standard libraries, you must have autotools, libtool, and Boost.
 If you are on Ubuntu/Debian linux, you can install them below: